huybik/huybik/README.md

 ### Hi there 👋

-I'm a pracitioner of machine learning (at the moment).
+I'm a apprentice of machine learning.
 I enjoy technology from first principle ✨✨.

 <!---
 huybik/huybik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.